wolfgangsk07/CLIPA/README.md

 # CLIPA

-Welcome to view source code for CLIPA!
+Welcome to view source code of CLIPA!

 !!!
-ALL necessary files and scripts is open for every users.
+ALL necessary files and scripts are open for every users.
 However, due to the file size limitation of github, the dataset( mainly *.RData ) can't be uploaded here.
 You can get the urls of all RDatas in urls.txt.

-CLIPA dependents on php and Rscript.

-It could running on any web server, like apache and IIS.
+It could running on any web server, like apache or IIS.

 Steps to get CLIPA running on Debian 10 for example: